rossta/rossta.github.com/source/blog/2018-07-07-building-a-pdf-viewer-with-vue-part-2.html.md

   right: 0;
 }
 ```

-To review, once a `<PDFPage>` component mounts, it calls the `page.render` method to draw the PDF data to the `<canvas>` element.
-To defer page rendering, only want to call this method once the `<canvas>` element has become visible in the scroll window of the document.
-To do so, we need to keep track of some boundaries in the parent component, `<PDFDocument>`, and the child `<PDFPage>` components.

 The `<PDFDocument>` will track its visible boundaries using the `scrollTop` and `clientHeight` properties of its element.
 The `scrollTop` property represents the distance from the top of the element to the top of the area within which it is scrolling.
 The `clientHeight` represents the height of the portion of the element that is visible within the scroll area.
 We'll record these boundaries when the component mounts.

 ```javascript